Overwolf will pay out $29M to mod and app creators in 2021

 Where does your enterprise stand on the AI adoption curve?
 Take our AI survey to find out.

-Overwolf rebranded itself this week as the guild of in-game creators.
+Overwolf rebranded itself this week as a guild of in-game creators.
 And it is announcing today that it expects to pay out $29 million to players who create items to buy and sell in video games.

-The Tel Aviv company targets its services such as its CurseForge Core user-generated content platform at modders and in-game app creators.
+The Tel Aviv company targets its services, such as its CurseForge Core user-generated content platform, at modders and in-game app creators.
 And it is on a path to triple its payouts to those third-party creators this year, said Overwolf CEO Uri Marchand in an interview with GamesBeat.

 While $29 million may not seem like a huge number, it is close to the $30 million that Roblox paid out four years ago.
 And Roblox, the user-generated game platform company, went public in March at a $41.9 billion valuation.
 Microsoft’s Minecraft, meanwhile, has paid out more than $350 million to its creators who have sold a billion mods.
 Manticore is also enabling players to create their own games and it recently raised $100 million to build up its Core platform.